 - Be happy to use the Puppy Contract.

-- Be happy to show you their Local Authority licence if they are breeding and selling pets as a business (to make a profit).
+- Be happy to show you their Local Authority licence if they are breeding and selling pets as a business.

-- Provide genuine paperwork/certificates for puppy vaccinations, microchipping (which is a legal requirement), worming and results for a health test where relevant.
+- Provide genuine paperwork/certificates for puppy vaccinations, microchipping (which is a legal requirement), worming and other health test results if relevant.

 A responsible breeder won’t: